 The Plant Paradox Shopping List (Printable pdf)

-When it comes to food, something we will have to deal with for at least twice a day for the rest of our lives, we need to allow some flexibility.
+When it comes to food, something we will have to deal with at least twice a day for the rest of our lives, we need to allow some flexibility.

 I tried to keep this lectin-free diet food list as short as possible and to make it print-friendly while giving it a look that makes it visually attractive.
 I am a visual person, and that’s very important for me.
-Plus, this will make a great hand note if any of your friends and family ask you: “So, what else is out there to eat?”
+Plus, this will make a great hand note if your friends and family ask you: “So, what else is out there to eat?”

 This is not an exhaustive lectin-free food list.
 I tried to cover as much as possible in as little space as possible.
-Probably hundreds of plant species could get on this list, but I chose those more commonly used and available in as many regions as possible.
+Probably hundreds of plant species could be on this list, but I chose those more commonly used and available in as many regions as possible.

 Since starting the plant paradox journey, I have lived in the United States, Denmark, and Romania.
 I’ve been traveling and living abroad for two decades, so I’m familiar with the food landscape in many parts of the world, including specialty items.